-Now Intel's pros-pects may be about to brighten.
+Now Intel’s prospects may be about to brighten.
 After two years on the defensive, the company is launching a major counterattack.
 This spring, Intel began lowering prices, taking $200 out of the cost of some PCs running its chips.
 And on July 27 the Santa Clara (Calif.) chipmaker will introduce a new family of processors, called the Core 2 Duo, that combines the performance of its Pentium 4 desktop chips with the energy-saving features of its processors for notebook computers.
-"We intend to energetically compete for every single microprocessor opportunity in the industry," says Intel Executive Vice-President Sean M. Maloney.
+"We intend to energetically compete for every single microprocessor opportunity in the industry," says Intel Executive Vice-President Sean Maloney.

 Analysts say the chips beat AMD’s at most tasks and should help Intel win back PC market share.
 But, they point out, AMD is entrenched in the market for corporate servers and won’t easily be dislodged.
 AMD President Dirk Meyer says he'll do whatever it takes to compete, including cutting costs and slashing chip prices: "We’re going to continue winning business by making sure we’re the smarter choice for our customers."

-If there's an all-out price war, Intel has the advantage.
-Thanks to new manufacturing techniques at three giant plants that squeeze more transistors onto a chip, its processors cost less to make than AMD's.
+GOLDEN OPPORTUNITY?
+If there’s an all-out price war, Intel has the advantage.
+Thanks to new manufacturing techniques at three giant plants that squeeze more transistors onto a chip, its processors cost less to make than AMD’s.
 That allows Intel to offer lower prices without the dramatic profit declines it suffered over the past year.
-AMD won't be able to match Intel's manufacturing technology until mid-2007.
+AMD won’t be able to match Intel’s manufacturing technology until mid-2007.

 ) Windows Vista operating system.
 Vista rolls out later this year for business PCs and early next year for consumers.